 I do not share this information with anyone.
 Ever.
 If someone randomly asks for another person’s email address, unless both are known closely to me, I always check with the other person first.

 I have several YouTube accounts where viewers may comment.
 I generally reply, But I hold no data bout them.
 This data is held by YouTube.
 I use Strong passwords on my YouTube Channels and Two factor authorisation.

 Patreon.com processes data and payments for me for my Patrons.
 I have no access to payment information, but do have email and some postal addresses.
 These have all been given voluntarily.

 I have access to databases of followers on Twitter, Facebook and Instagram.
 I am the data controller but not the data processor of these databases – I use strong passwords and two factor authentication on these sites.

-My wordpress website holds a a database of followers.
-This is held and run by Automatic with their JetPack plugin which I believe to be fully Compliant.
+My wordpress website holds a database of followers.
+This is held and run by Automatic with their JetPack plugin which I believe to be fully compliant.
 I am not the data processor.
 Automatic have a privacy statement here.

 Communicating privacy information

 - I have put this document on my website, with a link from my sign-up section for new subscribers and on the main about menu.

 - I have added a link to my email signature.